-Summer and Spring are warm but usually 10 degrees cooler than the city, Fall and Winter can be quite cool with overnight lows around freezing.
+Summer and spring are warm but usually 10 degrees cooler than the city, fall and winter can be quite cold with overnight lows around freezing.
 Weather readings for the park are taken from atop Mt.
 Barnabe and do not always reflect the cooler moist climate of the redwood forest were the campground is located.
 Layered clothing is best.

 59 family campsites, and several group campsites are available for camping.
 Most campsites are under majestic redwood trees, while the sites at Devil's Gulch and Madrone are situated under bay and oak trees at the bottom of Mt.
 Barnabe.
 Reservations are required during peak seasons for regular sites, and year round for group sites if they are open.
 The maximum occupany for standard campsites is 6 persons of any age.

 The park offers a network of hiking trails and fire roads, making it easy to hike to the top of Mount Barnabe.
 Or, for a less strenuous visit, many visitors consider Azalea Picnic Area the best place in the park for a picnic or a place to relax.
 The Point Reyes National Seashor boarders Samuel P. Taylor State Park, and offers a great many additional trails and other activities.